 Are there age restrictions?

 I am very interested in learning Karate as a means of self defence.
-Will these lessons help with that?
+Will these lessons help?

-Most of the techniques we teach will help you with self defence, but we also run a Personal Safety class which you can take part in.
+Most of the techniques we teach will help you with self defence, but we also run specific Personal Safety and Self Defence class which you can take part in.

 How do I join?

-Come along to any training session and speak to the Instructor who will give you all of the information you need.
+Come along to any of our training sessions and speak with the Instructor, they will give you all of the information you need.